COFFEE AT NESPRESSO

-In addition to being able to preserve freshness, aluminium is infinitely recyclable.
-Nespresso Research & Development aimed to ensure that the material chosen not only locks in the aromatics we’ve worked so hard to secure, but that it is also ecologically sound.
-Compared to primary aluminium production, recycling aluminium products consumes as little as 5% of the energy and emits only 5% of the greenhouse gases.
+Freshness aside, aluminium is infinitely recyclable.
+Nespresso Research & Development aimed to ensure that the material chosen not only locks in the aromatics we've worked so hard to secure, but that it is ecologically sound.
+As compared with the production of pri mary aluminium, recycling of aluminium products consumes as little as 5% of the energy and emits only 5% of the greenhouse gases.

 Nespresso created the hermetically sealed aluminium capsule as the optimal way to lock in freshness.

-Aluminium capsules were designed for their complete barrier capacity, which protects around 900 volatile aromas of coffee.
-Sealing it in this manner prevents oxidation and guarantees optimal cup freshness.
-From the completion of roasting onwards, all processing takes place in a controlled environment so that no oxygen comes into contact with the coffee en route to encapsulation.
-This material was also favoured because it is infinitely recyclable, so not only does it maintain quality and flavour integrity, it is also not a spent resource once used.
-Compared to primary aluminium production, recycling aluminium products consumes as little as 5% of the energy and emits only 5% of the greenhouse gases.
-As part of our vision, by the end of 2013 Nespresso had already established used capsule collection for recycling at a capacity above 80%, reaching our target one year earlier than planned.
+Aluminium capsules were designed for their complete barrier capacity that protects around 900 volatile aromas of coffee.
+Sealing in this manner prevents oxidation and guarantees optimal cup freshness.
+From the completion of roasting onwards, all processing is under a controlled atmosphere in order that no oxygen should touch coffee en route to encapsulation.
+The material was also favoured because it is infinitely recyclable and thus not only maintains quality and flavour integrity, but is not a spent resource once used.
+Compared against the production of primary aluminium, the recycling of aluminium products consumes as little as 5% of the energy and emits only 5% of the greenhouse gases.
+As part of our vision, Nespresso has already put in place used capsule collection capacity for recycling above 80% at end 2013, reaching our target one year earlier than planned.

-In extraction, the final quality step for the customer, Nespresso’s comprehensive quality system ensures that finished capsules interact with machines in such a way so as to extract all the flavours that have been so carefully pursued, selected, roasted, ground and packed… in other words, to serve as the ultimate expression of all that has gone before this point.
-Our brewing systems operate at the right water temperature, quantity and pressure for each Grand Cru design, so that they can deliver our quality promise in the cup.
+In the final quality step to the customer, extraction, Nespressoӳ comprehensive quality system ensures that finished capsules interact with machines in such a way as to extract all the flavours that have been so carefully sought, selected for, roasted, ground and packedŮin other words, to serve as the ultimate expression of all that has gone heretofore.
+Our brewing systems operate at the right water temperature, quantity and pressure for each Grand Cru design, so they deliver our quality promise in the cup.

 - Pure Origin

-These multi-blends feature a variety of intense characteristics, best enjoyed in a short 25 ml cup (ristretto) or 40 ml cup (espresso).
+These multi-blends feature a variety of intense characteristics, best enjoyed in a short cup, 25ml (ristretto) or 40ml (espresso) cup.

 This blend of Arabicas from Latin America and Asia fully unveils its character thanks to the technique of long roasting at a low temperature.
 Its powerful personality reveals intense roasted notes together with hints of bitter cocoa powder and toasted cereals that express themselves in a silky and velvety texture.

-A dark roast of pure South and Central American Arabicas, Arpeggio has a strong character and intense body, enhanced by notes of cocoa.
+A dark roast of pure South and Central American Arabicas, Arpeggio has a strong character and intense body, enhanced by cocoa notes.

-The balance of lightly roasted South and Central American Arabicas and Robusta gives Roma sweet and woody notes and a full, lasting taste on the palate.
+The balance of lightly roasted South and Central American Arabicas with Robusta, gives Roma sweet and woody notes and a full, lasting taste on the palate.